Q: What Is a Dependent Care FSA?

 • $5,000 if your employee and their spouse are filing jointly, or if they’re filing taxes as a single person or as the head of household.

 If your employee is married, the IRS requires both them and their spouse to have earned income to qualify for a dependent care FSA.
 This means that both of them must be working or looking for work.
-The IRS waives this requirement if your employee’s spouse was a full-time student or was either mentally or physically disabled and lived with your employee for at least half the year.
+The IRS waives this requirement if your employee’s spouse was a full-time student or was either mentally or physically disabled and lived with your employee for more than half the year.

 And if either spouse earns less than $5,000 during the year, the IRS cap is lowered.
 In such a situation, the dependent care FSA limit becomes equal to the smallest earned amount.